gkrinker/VibeParse/prd.md

 - **User History and Insights**: Show users a history of their analyzed files and track improvement over time.
 - **Smart Suggestions**: Recommend related repos or explanations based on previous usage.

+### 🔀 Non-MVP Feature: Commit Comparison
+- Allow users to compare the current commit with the last few commits.
+This feature would generate explanations highlighting what changed, why, and the impact of those changes.
+Useful for code reviews, understanding refactors, and tracking project evolution.

 ### 📝 Non-MVP Feature: Reading Mode for Scripts
 - Allow users to view the generated explanation script as formatted Markdown or HTML for reading.
 - This mode should provide clear section structure, code highlights, and explanations for users who prefer to read rather than watch a video.